 Books and Resources for Learning about the Middle East

 I’m sure it will come as no surprise to you that we read a whole lot of books to augment our learning!
 Bignificent especially has been reading like the wind lately!
 Here’s the list of books we enjoyed!
-Many of these are Amazon affiliate links for your convenience and to support our ministry in Southeast Asia.
+Many of these are Amazon affiliate links for your convenience.

 - Shadow Spinner by Susan Fletcher